Alqen/headless-vector-search/docs/alqen-wiki.md

     to forecast the potential sales, helping in planning inventory and optimizing sales strategies.

----
+### Profitability Calculator:
-**Profitability Calculator:** The Profitability Calculator tool assists sellers in calculating the potential profitability of a product after considering all associated costs.
+The Profitability Calculator tool assists sellers in calculating the potential profitability of a product after considering all associated costs.
 This ensures that sellers can price their products effectively while maintaining desired profit margins.